CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/index.md

 * somatic tests
 * oncology-related GRIG profiles - Tumor mutation burden (TMB) and microsatellite instability (MSI)

-The following items are considered out of scope:
+The following topics may include guidance but are not definitively in-scope at this time:
 * therapeutic drug implications
 * applicable clinical trials
 * germline tests